 - The Matrix Reloaded: The Architect's chamber is filled wall-to-wall with screens, showing Neo.
-The implication is they are other Ones from earlier instances of the Matrix.
+The implication is they are all the different choices Neo could be making at this particular moment, choice being the one fundamental flaw in the programming of the Matrix that allows The One to keep popping up, despite the machines' best efforts to prevent it.
 It was also used for surveillance so he could see anywhere in the Matrix at any given time, be it past or near future, which actually made sense.
 Often the screens would work together to form a bigger image.

 - This is foreshadowed in the first film in the scene where the Agents interrogate Neo; the view shows multiple screens showing Neo in the interrogation room, then zooms in on one screen which becomes the actual scene itself as the Agents walk in.
 This effect is used and reversed multiple times in the Neo/Architect sequence.